diydas999/HOME/README.md

 # HOME
-The first Repository in GistHub.
+The first Repository on GistHub.

 change